pedro-hdt/Jash/NOTES.md

     - Fixed extra of newlines at the end of output
     - Better error message when file is not found
     - Better error message when file is a directory
-    - etter error message when fail to write to outstream
+    - Better error message when fail to write to outstream
+    - Pasting empty file was causing an error with the StringBuilder.
+Fixed now
 - Rm
     - Decision not to support file permissions as it is beyond the scope of the specification
     - Added better reporting of when files cannot be removed for being directories and not having the right flags specified